Socio-Legal Studies in Germany and the UK: Theory and methods

 LSI, Faculty of Law, Humboldt University Berlin

-The SLSA and Humboldt University Berlin’s Law Department are hosting an international workshop to explore the different traditions of socio-legal studies in the UK and Germany.
-The workshop will be held from 23–24 September 2019 at the Humboldt University’s Law and Society Institute (LSI).
-The keynote lecture will be delivered by Professor Dr Susanne Baer (German Constitutional Court).
+The SLSA and Humboldt University Berlin’s Law Department hosted an international workshop to explore the different traditions of socio-legal studies in the UK and Germany.
+The workshop was held at the Humboldt University’s Law and Society Institute (LSI).

 - to consider how different academic traditions and institutional contexts have influenced the development of socio-legal research in Germany and the UK;